 Paying the full price right off the bat might not be reasonable for your current budget, and that’s okay!
 Byte has a financing plan called BytePay, which is available to all customers, regardless of credit score.
 BytePay requires a $249 down payment, but after that, you’ll only pay $70 per month for 36 months.
 Or, if you choose Byte-At-Night treatment, it’s a $299 down payment followed by $84 monthly payments.

-If you do the math, you’ll notice that this is a total of $2,769 for All-Day treatment or $3,323 for At-Night, so it’s more expensive to pay via BytePay than upfront.
+If you do the math, you’ll notice that this is a total of $2,769 for All-Day treatment or $3,323 for At-Night — not including the impression kit or other expenses — so it’s more expensive to pay via BytePay than upfront.

 What About Insurance?